kamranahmedse/developer-roadmap/src/roadmaps/kubernetes/content/113-kubernetes-advanced-topics/101-custom-schedulers-extenders.md

 To use a custom scheduler extender, users can add custom scheduler extender name and URL to their pod specification.
 When a pod is created, the custom scheduler extender controller will evaluate the pod's requirements and select a suitable node for the pod based on the custom scheduling filters and priorities.

-Custom schedulers and extenders enable users to customize the scheduling process in Kubernetes, allowing them to optimize workload placement based on their specific
+Custom schedulers and extenders enable users to customize the scheduling process in Kubernetes, allowing them to optimize workload placement based on their specific requirements.